 Decision on recalibration of more granular parameters

 For certain regions (currently: Greece, Hungary, Slovakia), particular zonal weights and correlations have been challenged.
 For others, it needs to be checked with NCAs and national stakeholders, whether the request for recalibration covers only the country factor or more.

+By 27 July 2017, Insurance Europe provided an overview to the CAT WS.
+It shows the scenarios that Insurance Europe members expected to be (re-)calibrated by the CAT WS – and to what granularity: